mui/toolpad/docs/data/toolpad/studio/components/text-field/text-field.md

 ### minLength

 A validation check on the minimum length of the input.
+The below demo showcases password, isRequired and minLength props.
+These props are available as configurations in the Toolpad Studio editor.

+{{"demo": "TextFieldMinlength.js", "hideToolbar": true}}

 ### maxLength